 Our aim is to enable individuals to achieve resilience and new hope by making the program available across the diocese.

-View our Calendar for upcoming adult program dates or contact us.
+View our Calendar for upcoming seminar, parent program and adult program dates or contact us.

 Please visit the Change, Loss & Grief page for general information, resources and useful links on change, loss & grief.